KeaganJarvis/soccer-league/README.md

 # soccer-league
-A CLI to manage a soccer league that takes in soccer matches as input, both file and stdin.
+A CLI to display and manage a soccer league that takes in soccer matches as input from a file.

 Usage: use -f or --file option to pass a file in that contains matches in the following format: